Ronkob/Color-Clusters-Quantization/README.md

 1. [ ] decide on a better clustering algorithm, and implement a non maxima suppression algorithm to find local maxima in the hough space.
 2. [ ] implement a vectorized version of the projection of the points to the lines, it's not efficient to do it in a for loop like the current naive implementation.
 3. [ ] implement a file format to save the quantized image, and the color clusters that will compress the image.
+4. [ ] make the plots neater and refactor the code